isomerpages/a-test-v4/index.md

           description: Highlight your organisation's values this way.
         - title: Get creative!
           description: What are some other things you'd use Info Columns for?
+  - announcements:
+      title: Announcements
+      id: announcements
+      subtitle: "2023"
+      announcement_items:
+        - title: Styles Revamp
+          date: 12 September 2023
+          announcement: We revamped the blocks in the Home page, Contact us, and Navigation bar, in preparation for the new blocks we intend to introduce.
+          link_text: Learn more
+          link_url: /page-urls
+        - title: New Home page block templates
+          date: 28 September 2023
+          announcement: Users can now make better home pages with new Hero banner layouts, Text cards block, Announcements block, and Info columns.
+          link_text: ""
+          link_url: ""
+        - title: Singpass Login
+          date: 20 October 2023
+          announcement: Tired of waiting for email OTPs?
+Log into IsomerCMS using Singpass instead.
+          link_text: ""
+          link_url: ""
   - textcards:
       title: Text Cards!
       subtitle: navigate your site easily